bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ### Multiple locations

 Orders can have multiple shipment locations.
-There needs to be more than one product or quantity of a product and more than one shipping addresses.
-A shipping address can be added either during the create or using an update.
+There needs to be more than one product or quantity of a product and more than one shipping address.
+You can add a shipping address either during the creation or update of an order.

-To ship to multiple locations create an order shipment for each location and items.
-Only one POST request per shipment.
+To ship to multiple locations, create an order shipment for each location and item.
+You can only make one POST request per shipment.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">